 Not all of Fitz Randolph’s ventures were successful.
-In 1871 he became a partner in the Fredericton and Saint Mary’s Bridge Company, which was to build railway and road bridges from Fredericton to the north side of the Saint John River.
-It apparently did not fulfil its obligations, for it was re-formed in 1882.
-The statute incorporating the new company was, however, disallowed by the federal government the following year.
-When Premier Andrew George Blair decided to press ahead, a new company was established in 1885.
-It is not known if Fitz Randolph was involved in this venture.
-Eventually the company would default and its assets would pass to the federal government.
+In 1871, he became a stakeholder in the Fredericton and Saint Mary’s Bridge Company, responsible for building railway and road bridges from Fredericton to the northern side of the Saint John River.
+The company was unsuccessful in meeting its commitments and had to be reconstituted in 1882.
+The federal government, however, invalidated the statute incorporating the new company in 1883.
+It remains unknown whether Fitz Randolph had any involvement with the subsequent company, established by Premier Andrew George Blair in 1885.
+In the end, the company defaulted, and its assets were handed over to the federal government.

-Fitz Randolph was also a lumberman.
-For some years he was involved in the West End Mill at Fredericton, until it burned in 1870.
-That year he entered into a partnership with Charles Parker Baker in a lumber-milling and lime-kiln business, Randolph and Baker, which was located at a site later named Randolph (Saint John).
-A director of the Fredericton Boom Company and its president in 1875, Fitz Randolph was also among the incorporators in 1879 of the Sheer Boom Improvement Company, which was to construct booms on the Saint John above Grand Falls and on the Aroostook River.
+Fitz Randolph also ventured into the lumber sector.
+His involvement with the West End Mill in Fredericton lasted until a fire destroyed it in 1870.
+In the same year, he formed a partnership with Charles Parker Baker to establish Randolph and Baker, a lumber-milling and lime-kiln business situated in a location that would later be called Randolph (Saint John).
+Holding the position of director and serving as the president in 1875 of the Fredericton Boom Company, Fitz Randolph was among those who helped launch the Sheer Boom Improvement Company in 1879.
+The aim of this new venture was to build booms on the Saint John River above Grand Falls and on the Aroostook River.

-Among Fitz Randolph’s other interests was the People’s Bank of New Brunswick, incorporated in 1864 with a capital of $60,000.
-Its first president, he would remain chief officer until his death, but shortly thereafter, in 1907, his family was to sell to the Bank of Montreal.
-He was involved as well in the insurance business, being one of the incorporators in 1874 of the New Brunswick Mutual Fire Insurance Company and in 1889 of the Keystone Fire Insurance Company of Saint John, of which he was president for a time.
-He was also associated with the Fredericton Gas Light Company.
-In his endeavours he was connected with many prominent businessmen and politicans.
-Chief among them was his friend Alexander Gibson.
+Among Fitz Randolph’s diverse interests was the People’s Bank of New Brunswick, established in 1864 with a capital of $60,000.
+He was its inaugural president and maintained his leading role until his demise.
+Nonetheless, his family sold the bank to the Bank of Montreal in 1907.
+Fitz Randolph also played a significant role in the insurance industry, participating in the establishment of the New Brunswick Mutual Fire Insurance Company in 1874 and the Keystone Fire Insurance Company of Saint John in 1889, even serving as president for a period.
+Furthermore, he had ties to the Fredericton Gas Light Company.
+Throughout his professional journey, Fitz Randolph collaborated with many esteemed businessmen and politicians, including his friend Alexander Gibson.

-Fitz Randolph was an active supporter of the Brunswick Street Baptist Church for some 30 years, and a deacon for more than 25.
-In 1883 he was an incorporator of the Baptist Annuity Association, formed to assist Baptist ministers and their widows and children.
-He promoted his faith at every opportunity, supporting, for example, the publication of the Reverend Ingraham Ebenezer Bill’’s Fifty years with the Baptist ministers and churches of the Maritime provinces of Canada by purchasing copies and giving them to friends.
-Even at the large Fitz Randolph family picnics, “Uncle Archie” would gather its younger members aside to encourage them to become Baptists.
-In his will he endowed his denomination and its foreign and home missions handsomely.
+For approximately three decades, Fitz Randolph was a steadfast supporter of the Brunswick Street Baptist Church, holding a position as a deacon for over 25 years.
+In 1883, he was one of the founders of the Baptist Annuity Association, which aimed to support Baptist ministers, widows, and children.
+He championed his faith at every opportunity, such as backing the publication of Reverend Ingraham Ebenezer Bill’s Fifty Years with the Baptist Ministers and Churches of the Maritime Provinces of Canada by buying copies and distributing them to friends.
+Even at large family picnics, “Uncle Archie” would encourage the younger members of the Fitz Randolph family to embrace the Baptist faith.
+His will included generous bequests to his denomination and its foreign and domestic missions.

-Fitz Randolph had an interest in education as well, particularly Baptist education.
-Not only did he serve as chairman of the Fredericton Board of School Trustees from 1872 to 1896, but he was an incorporator in 1883 of the New Brunswick Baptist Education Society and in 1884 of the Union Baptist Education Society.
-In 1877, after a destructive fire at the building housing Acadia College and Horton Academy in Wolfville, N.S., he and Theodore Harding Rand had been generous New Brunswick benefactors towards its re-establishment.
-Subsequently, he was appointed to the board of governors of the two institutions.
+Fitz Randolph also held a deep interest in education, particularly within the Baptist context.
+He chaired the Fredericton Board of School Trustees from 1872 to 1896 and played a part in founding the New Brunswick Baptist Education Society in 1883 and the Union Baptist Education Society in 1884.
+In 1877, following a destructive fire at the Acadia College and Horton Academy buildings in Wolfville, Nova Scotia, Fitz Randolph, alongside Theodore Harding Rand, made substantial contributions to their rebuilding as benefactors from New Brunswick.
+He was later appointed to the board of governors for both institutions.

-After an active career in business and in the service of his church and his community, Fitz Randolph died in May 1902.
-A letter of 1848 from his loyalist grandfather Joseph Fitz Randolph had admonished the young man to be an ornament to society and the name of Randolph.”
-That, Archibald Drummond Fitz Randolph most certainly was.
+Fitz Randolph, who led a dynamic career in business, church, and community service, died in May 1902.
+A letter from his grandfather Joseph Fitz Randolph in 1848 had urged the young man to “be an ornament to society and the name of Randolph.”
+There’s no doubt that Archibald Drummond Fitz Randolph lived up to this.

-Between 1951 and 1980, the Randolph Building was the home of Fredericton’s newspaper the Daily Gleaner.
-In the days of the Gleaner, the old lead press plant was at the street level behind the large plate glass windows with the newsroom and composing rooms on the second and third storeys.
+From 1951 until 1980, the Randolph Building housed Fredericton’s newspaper, the Daily Gleaner.
+During the Gleaner’s occupancy, the old lead press plant was located at street level behind large plate glass windows, while the newsroom and composing rooms were situated on the second and third floors.

-Of note is the fine cast iron façade at street level, the dog-face grotesque figure glaring from the corner pilaster capital, and the tall corner tower with its wrought iron embellishments and round dormer window, offering a fine counterpoint to City Hall.
+Distinct architectural elements of the Randolph Building include its remarkable cast iron facade at street level, the fierce dog-face grotesque figure protruding from the corner pilaster capital, and the towering corner turret adorned with wrought iron embellishments and a round dormer window, providing a graceful contrast to City Hall.